-Aureus Academy offers $235/month for 4 x 30-minute lesson, $349/month for 4 x 45 minute lesson and $469/month 4 x for 60 minute lesson.
+Aureus Academy offers 30, 45, and 60-minute lesson durations.
 The lesson is in individual setting and it is designed in such a way it would fit each individual’s needs.
 For young students, I would suggest to take 30 minute lesson to start with as the student’s attention span and focus can still be improved at this stage.
 It is at this stage that they the teachers need to build their interest in music.
 Moreover, the lesson experience has to be fun and enjoyable way that the student will definitely look forward to it.
 For older students, I highly recommend for them to take at least 45 minute class in order for us to work on the technique, have precision on rhythm and learn more songs.
 Also, it would give them enough time to work on their improvisation skill to prepare them to take the exam.

 Aureus Teachers are jolly, cheerful and energized in class.
 They are able to adapt to an individual’s needs and able to customize the class in such a way it would fit the student’s learning ability.
 We believe that each individual is unique and special and they learn differently.

 Drum lessons in Singapore accommodates wide range of music genres such as Rock, Pop, RnB, Hip Hop, Funk, Reggae, Disco and Jazz.
 During the study course, students would be able to learn different elements of music — Beat (Meter, Tempo Syncopation), Rhythm, Dynamics and Musical Form.
 Students would be able to learn note values, rests and musical terms.
 Distinguish rests from notes, recognize the duration of the notes and rests and associate note duration in mathematics.
 There is a lot of benefits in learning drums as it welcomes all types of learners from Visual, Auditory, Reading/Writing and Kinesthetic learners.
 It also nurtures eye and body coordination and enhances brain development.